inspec/inspec-aws/docs/resources/aws_cloudwatchlogs_log_stream.md

 Use the `aws_cloudwatchlogs_log_stream` InSpec audit resource to test properties of the singular resource of AWS Logs LogStream.

 The AWS::Logs::LogStream resource specifies an Amazon CloudWatch Logs log stream in a specific log group.
-A log stream represents the sequence of events coming from an application instance or resource that you are monitoring.
+A log stream represents the sequence of events coming from an application instance or resource you are monitoring.

 ## Syntax